Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 ### Task 3 : Create a report

-Now you're almost ready to create a report.
-First you need to check some settings to ensure all visualizations are enabled.
+In this task, you will start creating a report in Power BI Desktop.
+Before diving into the creation of visualizations, you need to check and adjust the necessary settings to ensure that all visualizations are enabled and ready for use.

 1. Select **File** tab from top left corner.